ArloL/arlol.github.io/_posts/2016-01-20-agile-is-dead-dave-thomas.markdown

 ---
 title: Agile is Dead by Pragmatic Dave Thomas
-subtitle: "Dave Thomas talks about his problems with Agile as an industry."
 description: "Dave Thomas talks about his problems with Agile as an industry."
 ---